Shiranui (optical phenomenon): Summary

 The phenomenon occurs several kilometers out from the shore in open water.
-First, one or two flames (called "oyabi" (親火, lit. "parent-fire")) will appear.
+First, one or two flames called oyabi (親火, lit. "parent-fire") will appear.
 These will split off to the left and right and multiply, eventually producing anywhere from several hundred to several thousand flames in a row.
 They are said to span four to eight kilometers.
 It is believed that the greatest number of shiranui can be seen at the lowest tide, within two hours of 3:00AM.

 They are said to be invisible from the water's surface and visible up to ten meters above the surface.
 If one attempts to approach them, they will appear to get farther away.
 They were formerly believed to be the lamps of the Dragon God, and nearby fishing villages would prohibit fishing on days when shiranui were seen.

-According to the Nihon Shoki, the Hizen no Kuni Fudoki, and the "Higo no Kuni Fudoki", when Emperor Keiko conquered Kumamoto in southern Kyushu, they advanced using the shiranui as a landmark.
+According to the Nihon Shoki, the Hizen no Kuni Fudoki, and the Higo no Kuni Fudoki, when Emperor Keiko conquered Kumamoto in southern Kyushu, they advanced using the shiranui as a landmark.
 In his journey to expand the Yamato Ōken, he saw inexplicable spots of moving fire, shiranui, in the Ariake Sea and the Yatsushiro Sea (also called the Shiranui Sea).
 When he told local gozoku about these sightings, the gozoku replied that they did not know of this fire.
-It was thus named "shiranu hi" ("unknown fire," which eventually was slurred into "shiranui"), and the area was named Hi Province (火国 or 肥国, Hi no kuni), now known as Kumamoto Prefecture.
+It was thus named “shiranu hi” ("unknown fire," which eventually elided into "shiranui"), and the area was named Hi Province (火国 or 肥国, Hi no kuni), now known as Kumamoto Prefecture.

 History

 In 1835, Nakashima Hiroashi wrote a book entitled On the Shiranui:

 Many people gather to witness Shiranui even from remote areas.
 I myself watched Shiranui many times.
 The Shiranui appears 8 to 12 kilometers distant from the seashore, but it was not sure since it was very dark.
 At first, one or two spots of fire appear late at night.
 This is named oya-dama or father fire.
 Then, the distance between the fires becomes longer, and subsequently, spots of fires appear and disappear as time goes by, and late at night it may become continuous.
 The lights appear like stars.
 At dawn, they disappear.
 When rain and strong wind come, Shiranui does not appear.
 Many people watch Shiranui from mountains, and they enjoy drinking sake there.

-From time immemorial, the Gulf of Shimabara, (near Ariake Sea), Japan, has been famed for Shiranui, the unknown fire, which appears from time to time.
+From time immemorial, the Gulf of Shimabara (near the Ariake Sea) has been famed for Shiranui, the unknown fire, which appears from time to time.
 The phenomenon occurs twice a year, about 30 September and 24 February, from some time after midnight until the approach of dawn.
 Sometime the light is a large ball of fire rising from the surface of the sea to a height of 60 feet; sometimes it is a line of pale red, fiery globes drifting and down the tide.